What Is Predictive Maintenance?

-- Condition-Monitoring Equipment: These are sensors that capture asset data and communicate with software to evaluate wear and tear in real-time.
+- Condition-Monitoring Equipment: These are sensors that capture asset data and communicate with software to evaluate wear and tear in real time.
 Sensors can measure equipment temperature, pressure, vibration, noise, oil, corrosion, electrical current levels, and more.
 Advanced options include infrared thermography cameras, ultrasonic technology, and vibration analysis equipment.

 - The Internet of Things (IoT): IoT helps analyze and make sense of equipment data.
 The different sensors collect and share the data using IoT technology with a central information system.

-- Predictive Formulas: Predictive formulas identify trends to detect when a piece of equipment needs servicing, repairs, or a replacement.
+- Predictive Formulas: Predictive formulas identify trends to detect when a piece of equipment needs servicing, repairs, or replacement.
 The formulas rely on predetermined algorithms that compare a machine’s current behavior against its expected behavior.
 Deviations are indicators of gradual deterioration, and your maintenance team can make timely interventions to avoid equipment failure.

 It’s worth mentioning that Computerized Maintenance Management Software (CMMS) also plays an important role in predictive maintenance.
 CMMS platforms facilitate easy access to historical asset information, which provides the starting point for predictive maintenance benchmarks.
 CMMS also generates alerts and work orders in addition to serving as a central organizational tool and facilitating data interpretation.

 Are There Any Drawbacks or Concerns with Predictive Maintenance?